ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 1 - Outlining setup and arranging storage.md

 ## Improve your K3s cluster's observability with a Prometheus-based monitoring stack

-If you have applied everything explained in this guide up to this point, your homelab setup will have a number of monitoring tools running in it.
-I am talking about the [Traefik dashboard](G030%20-%20K3s%20cluster%20setup%2013%20~%20Enabling%20the%20Traefik%20dashboard.md) and [Headlamp](G031%20-%20K3s%20cluster%20setup%2014%20~%20Deploying%20the%20Headlamp%20dashboard.md), but also the logs and the metrics available in the Proxmox console or through `kubectl`.
+If you have applied everything explained in this guide up to this point, your homelab setup already has a number of monitoring tools running in it.
+In particular, you have the [Traefik dashboard](G030%20-%20K3s%20cluster%20setup%2013%20~%20Enabling%20the%20Traefik%20dashboard.md) and [Headlamp](G031%20-%20K3s%20cluster%20setup%2014%20~%20Deploying%20the%20Headlamp%20dashboard.md), but also the logs and metrics available in the Proxmox console or through `kubectl`.
 Also, do not forget all the commands available in the virtual machines running your cluster, like `htop`.

 Still, there are certain metrics that you cannot observe with any of those tools.
 Those metrics are the ones provided by all the services part of the [Ghost](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%201%20-%20Outlining%20setup%20and%20arranging%20storage.md) and [Forgejo](G034%20-%20Deploying%20services%2003%20~%20Forgejo%20-%20Part%201%20-%20Outlining%20setup%20and%20arranging%20storage.md) platforms, and are all provided in a Prometheus-compatible format.
 In other words, you need to deploy a Prometheus-based monitoring stack in your cluster to cover all those metrics that you cannot monitor with the observability tools you have already present in your homelab.